Dhirajjjj/Flappy-bird/README.md

 # flappy-bird
-Flappy bird game created in tkinter python
+Flappy bird game created in Python
 The game currently wouldn't work as it requires an additional db file.